kapferer/tycho_cfd/README.md

 Find some examples on my channel at https://www.youtube.com/user/kapfology/videos?view=0

-TYCHO offers you:
+# TYCHO offers you:

-Obstacle - Gas interaction
+..*Obstacle - Gas interaction
-Heat-diffusion within obstacles
+..*Heat-diffusion within obstacles
-Thermal-exchange between gas and obstacles
+..*Thermal-exchange between gas and obstacles ..*Viscosity (Sutherland's law)
-Viscosity (Sutherland's law)
-Gravity as a constant background field
+..*Gravity as a constant background field
-Inclusion of marker-fields, which are advected with the velocity-field of the gas Wind-emitters
+..*Inclusion of marker-fields, which are advected with the velocity-field of the gas ..*Wind-emitters
-Up to six different boundary conditions (easy to implement your own) Can write four different file types (including VTK)
-A graphical user interface to set up all simulation parameters An easy 2D initial-condition generator to extract boundaries from Pixelgraphics An easy 3D initial-condition generator to extract boundaries from STL and Point Data (such as 3D scans) Sound-simulations for investigating dB-Maps with obstacle absorbing and reflecting sound-waves The versions 1.3 and above do have more data in a parameter-file, see the documentation for details. tychoGUI assists you in generating the proper parameterfiles for your simulation.
+..*Up to six different boundary conditions (easy to implement your own) ..*Can write four different file types (including VTK) ..*A graphical user interface to set up all simulation parameters ..*An easy 2D initial-condition generator to extract boundaries from Pixelgraphics ..*An easy 3D initial-condition generator to extract boundaries from STL and Point Data (such as 3D scans) ..*Sound-simulations for investigating dB-Maps with obstacle absorbing and reflecting sound-waves
-Compared to older versions, version V1.3 is improved regarding speed and it uses a different data format for initial/boundary/windemitter and marker files.
-You have to use tychoBCGEN V0.5 to generate the new file format, including a 200 byte offset at the beginning (for metadata) and a row-major ordering of the data.

 Images of tychoGUI, tychoBCGEN and tychoBCG3D